sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 result.
 As discussed in chapter :doc:`Hypothesis testing
 <../Ch09/Ch09_HypothesisTesting>` back in the “old days” what we’d do is open up a
-statistics textbook or flick to the back section which would actually have a huge lookup table and we would find the threshold *F* value corresponding to a particular value of alpha (the null hypothesis rejection region), e.g. 0.05, 0.01 or 0.001, for 2 and 15 degrees of freedom.
-Doing it this way would give us a threshold *F* value for an alpha of 0.001 of 11.34.
-As this is less than our calculated *F* value we say that *p* < 0.001.
+statistics textbook or flick to the back section which would actually have a huge lookup table and we would find the threshold *F*-value corresponding to a particular value of α (the null hypothesis rejection region), e.g. 0.05, 0.01 or 0.001, for 2 and 15 degrees of freedom.
+Doing it this way would give us a threshold *F*-value for an α of 0.001 of 11.34.
+As this is less than our calculated *F*-value we say that *p* < 0.001.
 But those were the old days, and nowadays fancy stats software calculates the exact *p*-value for you.
 In fact, the exact *p*-value is 0.000086.
 So, unless we’re being *extremely* conservative about our Type I error rate, we’re pretty much guaranteed to